Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Multi-qubit pure states

 Similarly, assuming $E_{A_1:A_2B}\geq E_{A_2:A_1B}$, one can also prove that

 Eqs.~(\ref{eq:lb_1}) and (\ref{eq:lb_2}) lead to Eq.~(\ref{eq:gw_lower_bound}). \end{proof}

-\note{1} Note here that Propositions II and III, and the related Corollaries are proved for the subclass of gW states with real coefficients, and it is therefore logical to ask whether the same results apply to the three-qubit gW states with complex coefficients.
-While analytical calculation is difficult for a generic $N$-qubit gW state due to increase in the number of state parameters, we numerically check the applicability of these results for $N$-qubit gW states with complex coefficients, and find them to be valid.
-Therefore, for generic gW states, Propositions II, III, and Corollaries II.1 and II.2 can be straightforwardly updated by replacing $a_i^2$ with $|a_i|^2$ for all $i=1,\cdots,N$.
-For demonstrations of these results, see Figs.~\ref{fig:fig2}A-B. Specific examples of the family of states described in Eq.~(\ref{eq:gw_constraint}) can be found in Appendix~\ref{app:examples}.
+\note{1} Note here that Propositions II and III, and the related Corollaries are proved for the subclass of gW states with real coefficients, and it is therefore logical to ask whether the same results apply to the gW states with complex coefficients. \JK{While analytical calculation is difficult for a generic $N$-qubit gW state due to increase in the number of state parameters, for demonstration, we perform the calculation for the gW state with $N=3$, and find Propositions II and III and the Corollaries to be unchanged (see Appendix~\ref{app:three-gW}).
+We also numerically check the applicability of these results for $N$-qubit gW states with with arbitrary $N$ and complex coefficients, and find them to be valid.} Therefore, for generic gW states, Propositions II, III, and Corollaries II.1 and II.2 can be straightforwardly updated by replacing $a_i^2$ with $|a_i|^2$ for all $i=1,\cdots,N$.
+For demonstrations of these results, see Figs.~\ref{fig:fig2}(a)-(b).
+Specific examples of the family of states described in Eq.~(\ref{eq:gw_constraint}) can be found in Appendix~\ref{app:examples}.

-\note{2} Note in Fig.~\ref{fig:fig2}A that apart from the line given by Eq.~(\ref{eq:gw_upper_bound}), the Haar uniformly~\cite{bengtsson_zyczkowski_2006,banerjee2020} chosen gW states are also bounded by the lines (a) $E_{A_1A_2:B}=0$, (b) $\langle E_{A_1A_2}\rangle=0$, and (c) $E_{A_1A_2:B}=1$, which are not shown explicitly in the figure, and which are obtained from the fact that $0\leq E_{A_1A_2:B},\langle E_{A_1A_2:B}\rangle\leq 1$.
+\note{2} Note in Fig.~\ref{fig:fig2}(a) that apart from the line given by Eq.~(\ref{eq:gw_upper_bound}), the Haar uniformly~\cite{bengtsson_zyczkowski_2006,banerjee2020} chosen gW states are also bounded by the lines (a) $E_{A_1A_2:B}=0$, (b) $\langle E_{A_1A_2}\rangle=0$, and (c) $E_{A_1A_2:B}=1$, which are not shown explicitly in the figure, and which are obtained from the fact that $0\leq E_{A_1A_2:B},\langle E_{A_1A_2:B}\rangle\leq 1$.
 It is worthwhile to note that the family of gW states, for which $E_{A_1A_2:B}=1$, are given by

 The significance of these states will be clear in Sec.~\ref{subsec:noisy_gw}.
 For examples of such states, see Appendix~\ref{app:examples}.